Bayer board wins back shareholder support as weedkiller talks continue

-FRANKFURT (Reuters) - Bayer’s (BAYGn.DE) executive board won a clear vote of confidence from shareholders on Tuesday, following a rebuke last year over the handling of lawsuits related to a weedkiller.
+FRANKFURT (Reuters) - Bayer’s executive board won a clear vote of confidence from shareholders on Tuesday, following a rebuke last year over the handling of lawsuits related to a weedkiller.

 Of the valid votes cast at this year’s annual general meeting (AGM), 92.6% were in favour of ratifying the executive board’s business conduct during 2019, even though a settlement with plaintiffs has yet to be negotiated.